Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/application_management.md

 * The subscription and plan names
 * For each subscription/plan, all resources that are accessible with the subscription
-* For each resource, all credentials requested by the consumers along and the statuses (Pending / Approved / Error)
+* For each resource, all credentials requested by the consumers and their statuses (Pending / Approved / Error)

-    * Open the resource details to see the detail of each credential. **Important**: The value of a credential can be viewed only once, so be sure to store it in a secure place.
-Once the credential has been viewed, it is no longer available for view. **Maybe we should explain why they need to store/know this value**
+    * Open the resource details to see the detail of each credential that enables you to consume the resource. **Important**: The value of a credential can be viewed only once inside the marketplace for safety reason, so be sure to store it in a secure place to be able to use it anytime.
+Once the credential has been viewed, it is no longer available for view although it will remain on the dataplane.
     * Click **Create Credential** to request new credentials.
 Once the credential (apiKey / oauth) is provisioned by the provider, you can view its value once.
 Be sure to store it in a secure place.
     * Click the bin icon to delete existing credentials.